niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ### 4. Go slow. ###

-See if you can do four semesters rather than three.
-One question I hear often from students is &quot;What is the course structure?&quot; which I think only means &quot;How much work is this course?&quot;.
+Spend four semesters here rather than three.
+One question I often hear is &quot;What is the course structure?&quot; which is polite-speak for &quot;How much work is this course?&quot;.
 This is an important question to ask but this comes about mostly because students want to be out in three semesters.
 The registration requirements for international students (12 credits per semester for the first year) also adds to this problem.
 As a result you may end up not having flexibility in the courses you want to take, or have the room to focus on the courses well enough to learn something meaningful.

 You may not be able afford another extra semester.
 Your current financial circumstances and short term outlook may make it painful to take an additional semester.
 If you took a long term view, an extra semester you invest in now might actually help you get a better start for your career and costs do amortize over time.